 Environment Permission Sets Tab

-TDM Environment permission sets are set on an environment level and are assigned to testers.
-Each permission set defines a list of permissions related to the creation and execution of TDM tasks in an environment.
-Testers can only create and execute a TDM task if they are assigned to one of the environment's permission sets.
+TDM environment permission sets can be added at the environment level and assigned to users or Fabric roles (user groups).
+Each permission set defines a list of permissions related to creating and executing TDM tasks within an environment.
+Testers can create and execute TDM tasks only if they are assigned to one of the environment's permission sets.

-A TDM Environment permission set is an optional setting in an environment and it can be created, edited or deleted by either an Admin user or the Environment Owner.
-An environment without a permission set or without testers attached to a permission set, can only be used by Admin users or by Environment Owners.
+A TDM environment permission set is an optional configuration within an environment and can be created, edited or deleted by either an Admin user or the Environment Owner.
+An environment without a permission set, or without testers assigned to a permission set, can only be used by Admin users or Environment Owners.

-An environment's permission sets are displayed in the Permission Sets tab in the Environment window:
+The permission sets of an environment are displayed in the Permission Sets tab of the Environment window:

 • To open a permission set, click the Name of the permission set and then click Save Changes.

-• To delete a permission set, click the be_Example icon, located at the upper-right corner of the window.
+• To delete a permission set, click the be_Example icon, located in the upper-right corner of the window.

 Permission Set Window

-The Permission Set window defines the TDM Environment permissions, and the list of testers assigned to it is displayed in the following example:
+The Permission Set window defines the TDM Environment permissions, and the list of testers assigned to the permission set, as shown in the following example:

 permission set window

-The Permission Set window has the following settings:
+The Permission Set window includes the following settings:

 Name

-The name of the TDM Environment permission set (mandatory).
-Note that each active permission set should be assigned with a specified name.
-An error is displayed when an attempt is made to create several permission sets with the same name.
+The name of the TDM environment permission set should be entered in this field (mandatory).
+Each active permission set should be assigned with a specified name.
+An error is displayed when an attempt is made to create multiple permission sets with the same name.

 Description

-A description of the TDM Environment permission set (optional).
+The description of the TDM environment permission set should be entered in this field (optional).

-• Read access can be granted on a source environment, i.e., the environment type is Source or Both.
+• Read access can be granted to a source environment, i.e., the environment type is Source or Both.

-• Write access can be granted on a target environment, i.e., the environment type is Target or Both.
+• Write access can be granted to a target environment, i.e., the environment type is Target or Both.

-When an Environment Type is Both, it can have both accesses: read and write.
-Therefore, the TDM Environment permission sets in these environments can have one or both accesses.
+• When the Environment Type is set to 'Both', it can have both read and write accesses.
+Therefore, the TDM environment permission sets in such environments can include read access, write access, or both.

 Example: